zowieerickson/ip-address-tracker/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [React documentation](https://react.dev/learn) - This helped me understand the ``useEffect()`` hook in great detail, which was needed for the API calls.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Netlify serverless functions](https://www.netlify.com/blog/intro-to-serverless-functions/) - This is an amazing article which helped introduce me to serverless functions when it came to Netlify.
+Through this and a few other resources, I was able to hide my API key when fetching for data.

 ## Author